tannineo/tannineo/README.md

 ### Hi there 👋

-I am a MSc student studying in Dublin, Ireland.
+I am a MSc student in Dublin, Ireland.

+I just finished my master course.
 Open to work!

 <!--
 **tannineo/tannineo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.